 Maharshi Twitter Review: Here’s What Fans Feel About The Mahesh Babu Starrer

-At present, Mahesh Babu is in the limelight due his latest film Maharshi which is slated to him screens today (May 9, 2019).
+At present, Mahesh Babu is in the limelight due to his latest film Maharshi which is slated to hit screens today (May 9, 2019).
 The movie, helmed by Yevadu director Vamshi Paidipally, features the actor in three avatars and this is its biggest highlight.

 Maharshi stars Pooja Hegde as the female lead and is her first collaboration with the Spyder hero.
 The first shows of the film are set to begin and here is the Maharshi Twitter review.